Notre Dame Shakespeare Festival

 We enlisted writers Austin Tichenor and Reed Martin, stars of the PBS film The Complete Works of William Shakespeare (abridged) and authors of The Complete History of America (abridged), to return to their Shakespearean roots and create a brand new madcap comedy inspired by the Bard.
 Performances of William Shakespeare’s Long Lost First Play (abridged) began August 4 in the DeBartolo Performing Arts Center’s Regis Philbin Studio Theatre.
 The run was extended through September 6.

-The second NDSF Professional Company production will be The Winter’s Tale, beginning August 18 in the DeBartolo Performing Arts Center’s Patricia George Decio Theatre, directed by Drew Fracher.
+The second NDSF Professional Company production was The Winter’s Tale, beginning August 18 in the DeBartolo Performing Arts Center’s Patricia George Decio Theatre, directed by Drew Fracher.
 According to Mudge, “Shakespeare put everything into this play: bears, shipwrecks, musical numbers, comedy, tragedy, magic, great love stories, bitter betrayals, and one miraculous chance for redemption.”

-Looking for "Shakespeare in the Park?"
-This year, the Young Company will produce the comedy Love’s Labor’s Lost, directed by West Hyler, in his second summer leading these early-career artists.
+2015's Young Company production was Shakespeare's comedy Love’s Labor’s Lost, directed by West Hyler, in his second summer leading these early-career artists.
 Hyler is best known for his work on Broadway, including Jersey Boys and How the Grinch Stole Christmas.
-This free 90-minute production will be performing all over the Michiana region.
+This free 90-minute productionwas performed all over Northern Indiana and Southwestern Michigan.
 Learn more about the show and see a tour map and schedule.
+If you'd like to help bring the Young Company to your town, contact Audience Development Manager Aaron Nichols at email@example.com.

 Since its founding in 2000, the Notre Dame Shakespeare Festival has grown dramatically from a daring experiment to a celebrated campus tradition that furthers the mission of the University.
 As the professional theatre in residence at the University of Notre Dame, the Notre Dame Shakespeare Festival's Professional Company presents world-class productions while fostering young theatre artists through unique educational production and performance opportunities such as our Young Company and ShakeScenes programs.